 In other languages, ‘goodbye’ has a completely different literal meaning.
 For instance, to say ‘goodbye’ in Arabic, you would literally be saying ‘with the safety.’
 This could be similar to how in many parts of the U.S., ‘drive safe’ can be considered a farewell phrase.

-We hope these examples of different literal and understood phrases give you insight into the complex relationship between language and culture.
+We hope these examples of different literal and understood phrases give you insight into the complex relationship between language and culture, and how context plays a major role in our interpretation.
 By understanding literal meanings, you can better understand the cultures and contexts that make up a language and become better equipped to confidently converse in the language.

 As Nelson Mandela once said, “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.”

-With Mango, you can try a lesson in any of our language courses for free!
+With Mango Languages, you can try a lesson in any of our language courses for free!
 Click the button below to choose a language and get started.